• Skip to primary navigation

 • Melt marshmallows over a double boiler or in a microwave (at 30 seconds intervals) until completely melted.

-• Place icing sugar in a large bowl (well-greased) and transfer the melted marshmallows into the bowl.
+• Place powdered sugar in a large bowl (well-greased) and transfer the melted marshmallows into the bowl.

 • Mix with a well-greased spoon (on in a mixer on paddle attachment) until the mixture comes together slightly.
 If you are using a mixer, you can continue to mix until the fondant comes together well.
 If you wish to add any flavouring or colouring to your fondant, you can add it at this stage.
 If you intend to use a few different colors for your fondant, skip the coloring step until the fondant is ready for use.